 Note: this is an external link not affiliated with U.S. Immigration and Customs Enforcement.

 About Operation Predator

 HSI’s Operation Predator is an international initiative to protect children from sexual predators.
-Since the launch of Operation Predator in 2003, HSI has arrested more than 16,000 individuals for crimes against children, including the production and distribution of online child exploitation material, traveling overseas for sex with minors, and sex trafficking of children.
-In Fiscal Year 2017, more than 2,700 child predators were arrested by HSI special agents under this initiative and more than 900 victims identified or rescued.
+Since the launch of Operation Predator in 2003, HSI has arrested more than 31,000 individuals for crimes against children, including the production and distribution of online child exploitation material, traveling overseas for sex with minors, and sex trafficking of children.
+In Fiscal Year 2019, more than 3,900 child predators were arrested by HSI special agents under this initiative and more than 1,000 victims identified and/or rescued.

 HSI encourages the public to report suspected child predators and any suspicious activity through its toll-free Tip Line at 1-866-DHS-2-ICE or by completing an online tip form.
 Both are staffed around the clock by investigators.
 From outside the U.S. and Canada, callers should dial 802-872-6199.
 Hearing impaired users can call TTY 802-872-6196.